1870:

 1879

-• 12th February: Top Hard seam reached in South pit
+• 12th February: The Top Hard seam is reached in the South pit

-• Sept: £27,000 transferred from capital account to Teversal account for expenditure at Pleasley and Silverhill in last 9 months
+• Sept: £27,000 was transferred from the capital account to the Teversal account for expenditure at Pleasley and Silverhill in last 9 months

-• July, Oct, Dec: 3 non-fatal accidents reported
+• July, Oct, Dec: 3 non-fatal accidents were reported

 Sources